TAKE YOUR REST IN THE LORD

 The Lord Jesus said, “Come to Me, all you who labor and are heavy laden, and I will give you rest.”
 (Matt.
 11:28 NKJV).

-If truly you have come to Christ and submitted to His lordship, you have right and access to a divine rest in the Lord while you live in this agitated world.
+If truly you have come to Christ and submitted to His lordship, you have a divine right and access to a divine rest in the Lord while you live in this agitated world.

 One of the primary evidences of knowing and following the Lord is that you will possess and evince real rest, peace and joy even when you are in the midst of tribulation or persecution.